piotrchabros/ApiPopulationMicroservice/README.md

 * Before running clean, test and install this application using maven
 * If you encounter an error `org.apache.catalina.LifecycleException: Failed to start component [Connector[HTTP/1.1-8080]]` this means there is something else already listening on the port 8080.
 Please change or release this port.
+* Missing data - for some of the countries delivered by api.population there is no data available.

-* In case of any other errors please contact me at piotrchabros@outlook.com
+In case of any other feedback please contact me directly